David Fox

 In 2004, Fox joined the English Department at Phillips Academy, and in 2006, he began assisting Coach Jacques Hugon '79 with the Boys' Varsity Swimming and Diving Team.
 During the next six years under Coach Hugon's leadership, the team held a 44-4 dual-meet record (44-1 in New England) and won three New England Championships.

 In 2012, Fox was named Head Coach of the Boys' Varsity Swimming and Diving Team.
-During his eleven seasons as Head Coach--he took a sabbatical in 2015 and lost a season in 2021--Andover is 88-3 in dual meets (75-0 in New England) and has won the New England Championship each of the ten times the team has attended the meet.
-In addition, during eight of the eleven seasons, Andover has been ranked among the top 25 high school programs--public and independent--in the United States.
+During his twelve seasons as Head Coach--he took a sabbatical in 2015 and lost a season in 2021--Andover is 80-3 in dual meets (68-0 in New England) and has won the New England Championship each of the eleven times the team has attended the meet.
+In addition, during nine of the twelve seasons, Andover has been ranked among the top 25 high school programs--public and independent--in the United States.

 In 2013, Andover attended its first Eastern Championships since the 1970s and placed fourth.
 In 2014, the team returned and placed fourth again.
 Following a two-year absence, Andover placed second at both the 2017 and 2018 Eastern Championships.
-2019 brought a historic achievement: Andover won its first Eastern Championship, the first New England team to do so.
+2019 brought a historic achievement: Andover won its first Eastern Championship; no other New England team had before won.
 The team repeated this feat in 2020.
-After a third-place finish in 2022, Andover won its third Eastern title in 2023 and its fourth in 2024.
+After a third-place finish in 2022, Andover won the Eastern Championship in 2023, 2024, and 2025.

-With the opening of the Pan Athletic Center and the Christopher Lynn '66 Pool, Fox was able to combine the "varsity" and "junior varsity" teams and serve as the head coach for all 44 swimmers who wished to compete for the boys' team during the 2023-2024 season.
+With the opening of the Pan Athletic Center and the Christopher Lynn '66 Pool, Fox was able to combine the "varsity" and "junior varsity" teams and serve as the head coach for all 35 swimmers who wish to compete for the boys' team.

 In addition to coaching the team and teaching English--usually eleventh and twelfth graders with electives in philosophy and literature, critical theory, Don Quixote, The Wire, and Shakespeare, among others--Fox teaches Andover's year-long course in the history of art and visual culture, completed 17 years of living in a ninth-grade dormitory, and served as the Director of Studies.
 In 2017, the Trustees of Phillips Academy awarded Fox the Frederick W. Beinecke Teaching Foundation, an honor he retains permanently.